laszlohegedus/phoenix_pubsub_eventstore/README.md

 # phoenix_pubsub_eventstore

 Phoenix pubsub adapter using EventStore.
+It is still work in progress and I do not recommend it to be used in a production environment.

 This library can be used to provide Phoenix PubSub over [EventStore](https://hexdocs.pm/eventstore).